Atari BASIC: Shepardson Microsystems

 In September 1978, Shepardson Microsystems won the bid on completing BASIC.
 At the time they were finishing Cromemco 16K Structured BASIC for the Z80-based Cromemco S-100 bus machines.
 Developers Kathleen O'Brien and Paul Laughton used Data General Business Basic, an integer-only implementation, as the inspiration for their BASIC, given Laughton's experience with Data General on a time-sharing system.

-Cromemco BASIC included an extended floating point implementation using a 14-digit binary coded decimal (BCD) format made possible using all 16 registers of the Zilog Z80 processor.
-As it converted all data to the internal format at edit time, small constants like "1" would use up a considerable amount of memory, and this could be a particular issue when storing arrays of numbers.
-To address this, the language also supported a 6-digit BCD format.
-It also included a separate 16-bit integer format for storing internal values like line numbers and similar system values.
+Cromemco BASIC includes an extended floating point implementation using a 14-digit binary-coded decimal (BCD) format made possible using all 16 registers of the Zilog Z80 processor.
+As it converts all data to the internal format at edit time, small constants like "1" use ~8 bytes of memory, and this could be a particular issue when storing arrays of numbers.
+To address this, the language also supports a smaller 6-digit BCD format.

-Even the smallest BASICs on the 6502 generally used about 10K, for instance, Commodore BASIC used 9K but also relied on support from the KERNAL, while Applesoft BASIC used 10780 bytes.
-To meet the goal of fitting in an 8K ROM, the new BASIC would be in two parts, the language itself on the cartridge, and a separate FP library using 2K in the system's 10K ROM.
-To fit within 2k, the floating-point system supported only the 6-digit format.
+Even the smallest BASICs on the 6502 used about 10K.
+For instance, Commodore BASIC used 9K but also relies on support from the KERNAL, while Applesoft BASIC is 10,780 bytes.
+To meet the goal of fitting in an 8K ROM, the new BASIC would be in two parts: the language itself on the cartridge and a 2K floating point library in the system's 10K ROM supporting only the 6-digit format.

 Atari accepted the proposal, and when the specifications were finalized in October 1978, Laughton and O'Brien began work on the new language.
 The contract specified the delivery date on or before 6 April 1979 and this also included a File Manager System (later known as DOS 1.0).
 Atari's plans were to take an early 8K version of Microsoft BASIC to the 1979 CES, then switch to Atari BASIC for production.
 Development proceeded quickly, helped by a bonus clause in the contract, which led to the initial version being delivered in October.
 Atari took an 8K cartridge version to CES instead of Microsoft's.
-Atari Microsoft BASIC later became available as a separate product.
+Atari Microsoft BASIC was later a separate product.